sasa95/pomodor/README.md

 ## Donating

 If Pomodor adds any value to your life, you might consider [donation][donate].
-Buy donating you are helping me to invest more time into improving the app.
+By donating you are helping me to invest more time into improving the app.
 Also, I would smile more often. 😄

 ## Contributing